Tornado3P9/Linux-Console-Tools/search tools/tree.md

 # Print directory but turn off file/directory count at end of tree listing
 tree --noreport directory_name

+# Print the size of each file and directory in a human-readable format
+tree --du -h
+tree -s -h
 ```

 `ls -lR` might get you similar information